AlexAxenti/School-Projects/Project1/README.md

 	./project_analyze 4

-The user will also be prompted for two file paths, and upon discovering unidentical lines, the user will be prompted for which one of the two lines they want to keep, for which they must input '1' or '2'.
+The user will also be prompted for two files, which must both be in the Project1 directory, and upon discovering unidentical lines, the user will be prompted for which one of the two lines they want to keep, for which they must input '1' or '2'.

+**Note:** When inputting the file paths, do not place quotations around the files, even if there is spaces.
+If there are spaces, the files will still work even without quotes.
+Also, the script will only run through the number of lines contained in the smaller file.
+Excess lines in the other file are then skipped.

 **Reference:** https://www.geeksforgeeks.org/write-bash-script-print-particular-line-file/ Learned how to use sed to print a specific line (by number) from a file.
+Also, https://askubuntu.com/questions/442914/calculating-the-number-of-lines-in-a-file a command that returns the number of lines in a file, including empty lines.

 ## Custom Feature Last Backup Date
 **Description:** This script searches for all files/directories with the word 'backup' at the end of the name.
-For every file/directory found, the last date modified will be displayed (while also being recorded into a log file to keep track of how up to date all of your backups are) as well as prompting the user if they would like to create a new backup of that file/directory (given that the original name is the same just without 'backup')
+For every file/directory found, the last date modified will be displayed (while also being recorded into a log file to keep track of how up to date all of your backups are) as well as prompting the user if they would like to create a new backup of that file/directory (given that the original name is the same just without 'backup').

 **Execution:** To execute this file, arg1 when calling the script must be '5' as such: